|

 Humans and other animals need to

-perceive and react to sensory signals to
+perceive and react to sensory

-survive and flourish in their
+signals to survive and flourish in

-environment.
-The perception of sensory
+their environment.
+The perception of

-signals, in turn, is highly dynamic and
+sensory signals, in turn, is highly

-strongly shaped by physiological and
+dynamic and strongly shaped by

-bodily states including the level of
+including the level of arousal,

-arousal, motor movements and attention.
+motor movements and attention.
+The

-The overarching goal of our research
+overarching goal of our research

 group is to decipher the precise